hrautila/cvx/README.md

 cvx
 ===

-Package cvx is a package for solving convex optimization problems.
+Package cvx is a Go package for solving convex optimization problems.

 It is a straightforward translation of parts of the CVXOPT python package for convex optimization.
 Spefically it provides interfaces for solving linear and quadratic cone